TheSimonella/budget_tracker/README.md

 ## Export / import

 The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
+Transactions can be imported from CSV using `/api/import-csv`.
+Specify the bank type via a form field `bank` (e.g. `banka` or `bankb`).
+The parser normalizes different column layouts and stores transactions under generic categories `Imported Income` or `Imported Expense`.
 An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.

 ## Troubleshooting